-Boxed Invocation A form of boxed expression showing the parameter bindings that provide the context for the evaluation of the body of a
+Boxed Invocation A form of boxed expression showing the parameter bindings

 Boxed List A form of boxed expression showing a list of n items.

 Boxed Literal Expression A form of boxed expression showing a literal expression.

 Business Context Element An element representing the business context of a decision: